abinit/abinit/doc/tutorial/paral_mbt.md

 You are supposed to know already some basics of parallelism in ABINIT, explained in the tutorial [A first introduction to ABINIT in parallel](basepar.md).

-This lesson should take about 1.5 hour and requires to have at least a 200 CPU core parallel computer.
+This tutorial should take about 1.5 hour and requires to have at least a 200 CPU core parallel computer.

 !!! important